Please visit our Booster Club page for information on how to get involved, meeting dates and times, and contacts for WCSPA Parent Officers.

 The International Thespian Organization is a student organization that supports theater arts and activities at the high school level.
 Many schools throughout the state have a 'Thespian Troupe'.
 We are Thespian Troupe 1000.
 The students involved call themselves Thespians, named after the first actor: Thespis.
-Students can become voluntary members any time after the conclusion of Level 1.
-There is $30 fee to join the society, which includes a subscription to a theater magazine.
-Five students are chosen each year to represent our troupe on the State Level and attend occasional Saturday meetings.
-Annually, we attend the Michigan Thespian Festival, which takes place the first weekend of December.
+Students can become members after completing Level One.
+There is a small fee to join the society, which includes a subscription to a theatre magazine.
+Students in Levels 2-4 must be registered members in order to attend the Michigan Thespian Festival, which takes place in mid-December.
 The festival includes individual event competitions, workshops, performances, theater booths, college information for all students participating as well as scholarship opportunities for graduating seniors.
 There is a separate charge to attend the Festival.

 - 5.)
 What is the Ad Campaign?

-The Ad Campaign is the name given to the month and a half in which we solicit advertisements for our Season Program.
-The "Ad Book" is a program that is handed out at each of our performances and it contains photos, student biographies and advertisements.
+The Ad Campaign is the name given to the month and a half in which we solicit advertisements from businesses.
+The "Ad Book" is a season program that is handed out at each of our performances; it contains photos, student biographies and advertisements.
 In order to pay for the printing of our programs and to raise additional funds, students and parents alike are asked to solicit advertising from local businesses.
-All the money earned from the Ad Campaign in spent in that school year and is used to purchase additional supplies necessary for production and theater related events.
-"Ad Slams" refer to days when students from WCSPA go out together as a small group to try and sell ads after school.
-Ad Slams are optional, but offer students from all levels a chance to mix and get to know one another.
-For additional details check out the Advertisers Link.
+All the money earned from the Ad Campaign in spent in that school year and is used to purchase additional supplies for productions.
+"Ad Slams" refer to days when students from WCSPA go out together in small groups to try and sell ads after school.
+Ad Slams are optional.
+Forms can be downloaded from our website.
+The Ad Campaign is our one and only fundraiser of the year.

 - 6.)
 Shop cloths and Dance attire:

-Shop cloths are necessary for the days we are painting and working on the stage sets in class.
-Essentially, shop cloths are just cloths that are either old or damaged.
-There is no need to buy shop cloths!
-They just need to be something that you don't mind being damaged or getting paint on.
+Shop clothes are necessary for the days we are painting and working on scenery in class.
+Essentially, shop clothes are just clothes/shoes that are old, damaged or misfit.
+There is no need to buy shop clothes.
+They just need to be something that you don't mind getting paint on.

 - 7.)
 What are the out-of-school requirements for WCSPA?

-Although we do not require a lot of out of school time, there are some specific days that are required and are graded.
-This depends on the your son/daughter's Level.
-Level One students are required to attend Shakespeare Night as well as the Tech Week for both of the musicals.
-They should also come to see any show that they are not in or working on.
-Level 2 must take part in at least two tech weeks as well, Level 3 (three tech weeks), Level 4 (all tech weeks).
-In addition to the required shows, students may volunteer to work on crew for any show.
+Although we do not require a lot of out-of-school time, there are some specific days that are required and are graded.
+This depends on your son/daughter's Level.
+Level One students are required to attend Shakespeare Night as well as the Tech Week for their musical.
+Shakespeare Night is always in November and the Level One musical is in March.
+See the calendar for exact dates.
+Level 2 must take part in at least two tech weeks, Level 3 & 4 (three tech weeks).
+In addition to the required shows mentioned, students may volunteer to work on crew for any show.
 If a student volunteers and is selected, then they would also have to attend the tech week for that show as well.
-On rare occasion we may need to have additional rehearsals before the tech week of a show.
-In this cases students will be notified well in advance, but again, this is very rare and on a show-to-show basis.

 - 8.)
 How do classes work?

 Level One: Level One meets for the first two hours of the school day.
 Typically, Level One is divided into four smaller groups.
-Each of the groups sees 2 of the 4 WCSPA teachers once a day for approximately 40 minutes.
+Each of the groups sees two of the four WCSPA teachers in a day on a rotating schedule.
 When rehearsing for a show the class may be subdivided differently depending on the needs of the show.
-The student grade from WCSPA is a combination of all the teachers.
-This grade is weighted twice as much as a regular class, since the class is twice as long.
+The student grade from WCSPA is a combination of all 4 teachers.
+This grade is worth twice as much as a regular class, since the class is twice as long.

 Levels 2-4: These levels meet for the last two hours of the school day.
 Levels 2 and 3 are subdivided into two groups.
 Level 4 is one group.
 The groups rotate among teachers equally.
 Each Level has a unique curriculum for each of the teachers.
-When in production, the classes may be divided differently depending on the size and needs of the show.
-Grading varies by quarter; students are given a grading breakdown in paper form each quarter.
+When working on a production, the classes will be divided differently depending on the size and needs of the show.
+Grading varies by quarter; students are given a grading breakdown in paper each quarter.

-*Occasionally, students in all levels will be taught by visiting guest artists.
+*Occasionally, students in all levels will be taught by visiting guest artists in addition to faculty.

-The banquet is our annual celebration of all we've done throughout the year in WCSPA.
-It is generally held either the last week in May or the first week in June.
+The Banquet is our annual celebration of all we do in WCSPA throughout the year.
 At the banquet students receive a medal recognizing their advancement for each level of the program.
-First year students are eligible to join Thespian Troupe 1000 and get involved with activities related to that organization, including the State Thespian Festival.
+First year students are then eligible to join Thespian Troupe 1000.
 Some students also receive individual awards for accomplishments related to WCSPA productions.
 Dinner is served in a semi-formal setting.
-The night always concludes with an announcement of the next year's shows.
+The night ends with an announcement of next year's season.
 Families are welcome to come, but there is generally a charge to attend (to defray the food and rental costs).
-Students are not required to attend, but that being said, it is very seldom that a student ever misses it.
+Invitations with additional details will be sent out in May.

 - 10.)
 What is a "Studio" Show?